 The Agency works closely with its international partners on medicines for children:

 - it holds regular meetings with the United States Food and Drug Administration (FDA) within the paediatric cluster to exchange information on applications and topics related to development and to help support global development plans for paediatric medicines.
-For more information, see Partners & networks: United States.
+For more information, see Partners & networks: United States: Cluster activities.

 - it participated in the launch of the World Health Organization (WHO) initiative Make Medicines Child Size.